 Artists of all ages are invited to enter The Great Read Art Contest.
-Create an original piece of art inspired by the life and legacy of Dr. Martin Luther King, Jr. Submit your artwork along with an entry form at a participating library by February 14 for a chance to win a $50 Barnes & Noble gift card.
+Create an original piece of art inspired by The Wonderful Wizard of Oz.
+Submit your artwork along with an entry form at a participating library by February 15 for a chance to win a $50 Barnes & Noble gift card.
 Entries can be any medium (limit 24″ in height and width, a weight limit of five pounds or length of 2.5 minutes).
 Click here for official Art Contest rules and to download an entry form.

 About The Great Read